 The Experts below are selected from a list of 153 Experts worldwide ranked by ideXlab platform

-E Corruble – 1st expert on this subject based on the ideXlab platform
+E Corruble – One of the best experts on this subject based on the ideXlab platform.

 clozapine treatment following Blood DyscrasiaBritish Journal of Psychiatry, 2006Co-Authors: D Esposito, Patrick Hardy, E CorrubleAbstract: